Bachelor of Arts in Anthropology

 Credit for Advanced Placement, International Baccalaureate, or College-Level Examination Program courses: AP/IB/CLEP credit is not automatically transferred from the previous institution.
 Units are transferred only when an official score report is delivered to SF State.
 Credit is based on the academic year during which exams were taken.
 Refer to the University Bulletin in effect during the year of AP/IB/CLEP examination(s) for details regarding the award of credit for AP/IB/CLEP.

-Students pursuing majors in science, technology, engineering, and mathematics (STEM) disciplines often defer 6-9 units of lower-division general education in Areas C and D until after transfer to focus on preparation courses for the major.
+Students pursuing majors in science, technology, engineering, and mathematics (STEM) disciplines often defer 6-9 units of lower-division General Education in Areas C and D until after transfer to focus on preparation courses for the major.
 This advice does not apply to students pursuing associate degree completion before transfer.

 Transferring From Institutions Other Than CCCs or CSUs